-Remind your child that when we hold scissors we are aware of what and who is around us.
+- Remind your child that we know what and who is around us when we hold scissors.

-Placing a small sticker on your child’s thumb will remind them where to place the thumb when cutting.
+- Place a small sticker on your child’s thumb to remind them where to place the thumb when cutting.

 Scissor skills improve with practice.

-Just like riding a bike, or holding a pencil, scissor skills improve over time.
+Just like riding a bike or holding a pencil, scissors skills improve over time.
 If we do not provide time to improve cutting, your child may still continue to struggle.

 Add some holiday interests!